HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/dimlp/denscls.md

 ---

 ### Normalization file
 *File containing the mean and standard deviation for specified attributes that have been normalized.
-These values are saved inside a file to denormalize the corresponding attributes.
 If specified, it is used to denormalize the rules.*

 |  **Property**           | **Value**               |
 |:------------------------|:------------------------|